 Sundays typically start with an early breakfast of fresh fruit, coffee, and an assortment of other light foods to prepare you for an action-packed morning.
 After breakfast, you will head up to the onsite Bodhi Shambala Yoga Studio for a brief powerpoint presentation on bodysurfing, which will provide you with some context, and help set the stage for the upcoming bodysurf lessons.
-You will participate in a swim technique training session to get you prepped for the ocean.
-After the pool swim lesson, you will head to the local supermarket to stock up on snacks and meal stuff for non-included meals.
+Next, you will participate in a swim technique training session to get you prepped for your first bodysurf lesson in Mother Ocean.
 Back at the lodge, you will have time to eat lunch and relax before the community walking tour, the last scheduled event of the day.
 This activity is a great way for guests to learn about the local community from a trained local guide, see some of the local flora and fauna, and get a general “lay of the land”.
 Sunday night is free, so everyone typically does their own thing, whether heading to a local restaurant or making something simple to eat before relaxing in the hammock or playing some games before bed.

 Monday (Day 3)